 Stroll around Brantwood’s estate which offers magnificent views of Coniston Water and the Lakeland mountains beyond.
 Paths and trails take you through a wealth of interest from fine and exotic rhododendron, spectacular spring and autumn colour, to ancient woodland and Ruskin’s own unique garden.
 Explore further and visit Crag Head, the highest point of Brantwood’s estate, or bring a book and picnic to enjoy in the scenic surroundings.
 Regular guided garden walks during the high season, and activity trails for children during the school holidays.
 Regular sailings to Brantwood’s jetty by Coniston Launch and Steam Yacht Gondola.

-Housed in Brantwood’s stables and coach house The Terrace marries heritage with casual café culture and a creative menu – as well stunningly located with views overlooking Coniston Water and The Old Man.
-Under Head Chef, Ben Willan, we have assembled a creative, energetic young team which has transformed the menu.
-Our chefs bake a selection of cakes and sweet treats to accompany your barrister coffee or tea and delicious homemade savoury products are available all day – until we run out!
-Well behaved dogs welcome
+Housed in Brantwood’s stables and coach house The Terrace marries heritage with casual café culture and a creative menu – as well being stunningly located with views overlooking Coniston Water and fells beyond.
+Under our Head Chef, we have assembled a creative and energetic team which has transformed the menu.
+Our chefs bake a selection of cakes and sweet treats to accompany your barista coffee or tea and delicious homemade savouries are available all day – until we run out!
+Well behaved dogs welcome.

 Rock Music From The Cumbrian Hills

 Although most rocks simply give a dull thud when struck, some rocks `ring`.
 Scientists at the University of Leeds, in collaboration with the Brantwood Trust, local schools and quarry companies, have created a 21st century version of Ruskin’s slate lithophone using rocks found across Cumbria.